Opening Fall 2026 · Clinical Reading Assessments Now Booking

 The Promise

-Our Fall 2026 founding cohort is limited to 20 families.
-Waitlist members receive first access to assessments, priority enrollment, and monthly literacy resources while we prepare to open.
-There's no obligation to enroll — just a place at the front of the line.
+The Reading Center opens Fall 2026, and a limited early-assessment cohort — our first 20 families — gets priority scheduling for late-July and August assessments, priority pricing on any instruction that follows, and monthly literacy resources while we get underway.
+There's no obligation to continue — just a place at the front of the line.

 Frequently Asked Questions